 Trying CBD changed Gutierrez’s story.
 “I started using CBD oil because I had heard from more than one person that they used it to sleep better.
 So, I read up on it, and I was immediately drawn in by all its benefits, aside from sleeping through the night.
 Within a few weeks of taking it, I was able to sleep through the night, and in the past few months of using it, I very rarely have any trouble sleeping through the night.
 It is now a part of my daily routine.”

-Click the studies listed below for more details about the latest research on CBD for inflammation.
+Click the studies listed below for more details about the latest research on CBD’s anti-inflammatory properties.
 You’ll also find links to peer-reviewed scientific articles on the topic.

 This animal-model study looked at the interaction between CBD and airway inflammation in asthma in mouse models.

-This 2016 animal-model study showed significant benefits when using CBD to treat arthritis-related inflammation.
+The trial showed significant benefits when using CBD to treat arthritis-related inflammation.
 Researchers used transdermal CBD gel on rat models.
-The study showed great reduction in joint inflammation and pain with no side effects.
+The study showed great reduction in joint pain and inflammation with no side effects.